PaperFlu/StylingAdvancedHTMLElement/README.md

 - `absolute` makes the element removed from the normal document flow, so that it won't occupy the space it should not.
 - Hide the element before style is loaded.

-**?
-Q** Why you would like to remove my element from the normal document flow?
+**Q ?** Why you would like to remove my element from the normal document flow?

-**!
-A** Not liking FOUC of some kinds, which affects the whole page, the FOUC of custom elements only affects the element **itself**.
+**A !** Not liking FOUC of some kinds, which affects the whole page, the FOUC of custom elements only affects the element **itself**.
 So the solution to them has a little difference, too.
 Normal FOUC may be solved by hide the whole page before CSS is ready, while custom-element-FOUC **should not** do a such thing.
 In this case, keep the element in the normal flow may **occupy the wrong place**, causing **twice** "FOOC" (flash of other content).
 (Remember we are dynamically adding elements.)

-**?
-Q** Why don't you use `display: none` directly?
+**Q ?** Why don't you use `display: none` directly?
 It's pretty clean.

-**!
-A** Simply set `display` to `none` will surely remove the element from the normal document flow and hide the whole thing, but browsers today [may not load contents of it and its descendants as well](https://stackoverflow.com/questions/12158540/does-displaynone-prevent-an-image-from-loading), which means images might **not be ready** for the next step, appearing.
+**A !** Simply set `display` to `none` will surely remove the element from the normal document flow and hide the whole thing, but browsers today [may not load contents of it and its descendants as well](https://stackoverflow.com/questions/12158540/does-displaynone-prevent-an-image-from-loading), which means images might **not be ready** for the next step, appearing.
 So I suggest the combination of `visibility` and `position`.

 ### 2. Apply the style when ready.